 As I watched him doing his level best to generate anti-populist propaganda, I felt that anger rising – The Rage.

 So I started shooting back.
-We faced off in an iPhone triangle, a social media intoxicated Quentin Tarentino tableau, each capturing the photons bouncing of the other.
+We faced off in an iPhone triangle, a social media intoxicated Quentin Tarentino tableau, each capturing the photons bouncing of the other, each accusing the other of villainy and more villainy, with the cameras confirming the reality of it all.

 Is the pen/camera really mightier than the sword?
 History still can’t make up its mind on that one.
 But bullets and fists and guns are inevitably vectors for The Rage, the pen and the camera vectors for truth.
-We get to choose.
+Maybe.
+But we do have a choice.